konecnyjakub/cache/README.md

 Files for expired items are not automatically deleted, it has to be done manually at the moment.

 This cache uses journal to handle items' metadata (e. g. expiration, tags).
 The default implementation store metadata in human readable file(s) but you can use your own implementation (e. g. sqlite database).
 You only have to create a new class implementing the Konecnyjakub\Cache\Common\IJournal and pass its instance to FileCache's constructor (as parameter journal).
-Tags can be used to delete multiple items from the cache, they can be arbitrary strings.
-When invalidating tags, all items with at least one of the listed tags, will be deleted.
+Tags can be used to delete multiple items from the cache.
 Example:

 ```php
 <?php